 Structuring scaffolding like a weekly meeting with your partner, a time to do affirmations, give hugs on arrival and departures, a six-second kiss every day or a 15-minute stress decompression conversation daily, demonstrate and practice commitment to your partner and to your recovery.
 Date nights, weekly planning meetings, and even planned sexual encounters can all communicate that you value your partner and prioritize them.

 Why Should You Structure Your Time For Your Relationship?

-Later in recovery, when you are ready to work on joint healing, you can structure time exclusively for your relationship.
-By setting time aside just for each other, you are making an effort to heal past wounds, enhance your bond and continue to grow together.
+Later in recovery, when you’re ready to work on joint healing, you can structure time exclusively for your relationship.
+By setting time aside just for each other, you’re making an effort to heal past wounds, enhance your bond, and continue to grow together.

 Structuring and spending more together with your partner leads to higher relationship quality and stability.
 Studies show that shared leisure time is a good predictor of strengthening the bond between married couples.
 Spending more time together doing leisure or pleasurable activities draws couples together, helping them maintain their relationship in the now and future.